 UIS students, faculty, and staff have access to a rich collection of software applications for general computing, research, and multimedia development.
-A list of software available in classrooms and labs is available [PDF].

 Faculty may request additional software in support of their instruction by sending e-mail to Kara McElwrath [email@example.com] with a description of the classroom need.
 Requests must be made eight weeks in advance, and request fulfillment is contingent on availability of funding.